jeffreysdempsey/OpenSesame/Installation and Configuration.md

 1. Wire the relay to your garage door wall switch.
 This is low voltage and easier than wiring directly to the motor unit.
 Unless you are mounting the Pi near the motor, then do that.
 Either way, loosen the two screws or pop the two wire catches and insert your wires.
 I used some [22awg wire I purchased for the project.](https://www.amazon.com/gp/product/B00NB3SQJU/ref=oh_aui_detailpage_o03_s01?ie=UTF8&psc=1)
 1. Connect the other ends of the wire to the relay.
 Make sure you hook them up to the normally open circuit so that toggling the relay with close the switch and deliver power to the circuit.

-# Configuration
-1.

 # Getting Started
-1. Run the OpenSesame.py server script on the Raspberry Pi
+1. Run the OpenSesame.py server script on the Raspberry Pi.
+1. While OpenSesame.py is listening for a Bluetooth connection, open your OpenSesame app and wait for a few seconds, then press the "main door" button.
+1. Smile smugly as your garage door goes up. ;)